ptrefall/fluid-hierarchical-task-network/README.md

 If you want an in-depth look into ai planning, the University of Edinburgh has a great series on the topic
 * [University of Edinburgh's AI Planning series](https://www.youtube.com/watch?v=7Vy8970q0Xc&list=PLwJ2VKmefmxpUJEGB1ff6yUZ5Zd7Gegn2)
+### Library concepts
+#### Compound Tasks
+Compound tasks are where HTN get their “hierarchical” nature.
+You can think of a compound task as a high level task that has multiple ways of being accomplished.
+There are primarily two types of compound tasks.
+Selectors and Sequencers.
+A Selector must be able to decompose a single sub-task, while a Sequence must be able to decompose all of its sub-tasks successfully for itself to have decomposed successfully.
+There is nothing stopping you from extending this toolset with RandomSelect, UtilitySelect, etc. These tasks are decomposed until we're left with only Primitive Tasks, which represent a final plan.
+#### Primitive Tasks
+There are two types of tasks that are used to build a HTN, called compound tasks and primitive tasks.
+Primitive tasks represent a single step that can be performed by our NPC.
+A set of primitive tasks is the plan that we are ultimately getting out of the HTN.Primitive tasks are comprised of an operator and sets of effects and conditions.
+#### Conditions
+Conditions are boolean validators that can be used to validate the decomposition of a compound task, or the validity of a primary task.
+Primary Tasks also have Executing Conditions, which special conditions we tick before every update to the primary task's operator during execution of a plan.
+#### Operators
+Operators are the logic operation a primary task should perform during plan execution.
+Every time an operator updates, it returns a status whether it succeeded, failed or need to continue next tick.
+#### Effects
+Effects applies world state change during planning, and optionally during execution.
+There are three types of effects.
+* PlanOnly effects temporarily change the world state during planning, used as a prediciton about the future.
+Its change on the world state is removed before plan execution.
+This can be useful when we need other systems to set the world state during execution.
+* PlanAndExecute effects work just like PlanOnly effects, only that during execution, when the task they represent complete its execution successfully, the effect is re-applied.
+This is useful in the cases where you don't have other systems to set the world state during execution.
+* Permanent effects are applied during planning, but not removed from the world state before execution.
+This can be very useful when there's some state we change only during planning, e.g. do this thing three times then do this other thing.
 ### Coding with Fluid HTN
 First we need to set up a WorldState enum and a Context.
 This is the blackboard the planner uses to access state during its planning procedure.
 ```C#